“Alienware's m15 is a gaming laptop you'll lust after, and you should indulge.”

 Why?
 Because it packs the design of Alienware’s gorgeous Area-51M in a far more practical 15-inch chassis that weighs just 4.75 pounds.
 The Area-51M was a looker, but it wasn’t a laptop built for most people.

 The Alienware m15, though?
 This one’s for you.
 For me.
 For everyone.
 It’s not exaggeration to say Alienware m15 is, and has long been, the Ford F-150 of mobile PC gaming.
+It’s one of the best gaming laptops out there.
 Want to game, but also need modest portability?
 It’s the default choice.
 Now, it’s also a looker.

 Everything about the new m15 is, well, new – but I think the rear light bar, which loops entirely outside the laptop’s rear silhouette, is the highlight.
 It’s bright and futuristic, yet not gaudy or overbearing.
 This is the most attractive accent lighting on any laptop, ever.
 Seriously.
 It’s stunning.